vkern/Digital-Safety-for-Open-Researchers/README.md

 + Recognize the disparate and intersectional effect that digital safety issues have on marginalized students, teachers, and researchers
 + Support and value open research.
 + Agree that any materials you submit will be made available under a CC BY NC Creative Commons License.
-+ Acknowledge that open researchers have a right to demand privacy outside of their open work and also a right to choose to blend personal and professional roles.

 Consequences for not following these guidelines may result in:
 + Editing access will be removed.